Welcome to Belief in Action where faith meets compassion and transforms lives

 Vision

-Hope without Limits in Sacele – operating from the new Mission House, Pastor Otto Kiss has a real heart for children, teenagers, the disabled and disadvantaged.
+Hope without Limits in Săcele – Pastor Ottó Kiss has a real heart for children, teenagers, the disabled and disadvantaged.
 He has an inspiring vision to build a centre in the heart of his community to provide a safe haven and meeting place for able-bodied and disabled people.
-A local businessman has donated some land.
-There are plans to develop a micro farm and be self-sufficient, whilst engaging people with disabilities in paid or volunteer work.
+This is now on the verge of becoming a reality.
+We have agreed to assist Otto and his team build The Hope Centre on land they own at the front of the Mission House in Săcele, near Braşov.
+This building will serve primarily as a church and a place for people with special needs and disabilities to meet.

 Asociata Teleios in Reghin – Pastor Attila Toth’s vision to serve his local, impoverished community has resulted in increased church members and a wide range of social action projects.
-He pastors 6 churches, manages a farm, a horticultural enterprise, a home for unwanted babies, an educational programme for gypsy children, a refuge for ‘at risk’ girls and a multipurpose building from which income is generated through the sale of vegetables and second hand goods with an aim for self-sufficiency.
+He pastors 6 churches, manages a farm, a horticultural enterprise, a Children’s Home, an educational programme for gypsy children, and a multipurpose building from which income is generated through the sale of vegetables and second hand goods with an aim for self-sufficiency.

 Romania

-We support the growing work of these two pastors and their charities amongst rural communities where they are having a real impact.
+We are proud to support the growing networks of these two pastors amongst rural communities where they are well known and respected.
 Conditions in these villages – where small derelict houses have no running water, heating, electricity or toilets – are shocking.
 People face problems of overcrowding, poor sanitation, insufficient shelter and food insecurity on a daily basis.
 Many scavenge the local tip for food.
 Without hope and the belief that life can be better, the motivation and energy needed to break the poverty cycle are very low.

 Romania has a failing health care system and many, particularly in rural areas, are suffering needlessly because they do not have access to disability aids and are struggling with life.
 Long held prejudices to disability mean life can be a struggle and children with special needs are left to vegetate.
 Many have been marginalised and made to feel ashamed; they are often fearful and scared to leave their homes.